 Every business has unique requirements for accessing and working with data.
 While some businesses may be perfectly fine with a one-time bulk scanning, when it comes to document scanning services, one size does not fit all.

 Depending on the volume of documents you need to convert and your daily paper processes, you may choose a more gradual approach to digitizing your paper records.
-You may want to set a schedule at regular intervals to back up files that are no longer needed, preventing a backlog.
+You may want to set a schedule at regular intervals to archive files that have fallen out of your retention policy, preventing a backlog.

 You may even want to implement a scan as you go pipeline, adding new files as they are created in real time.
 Scanning as you go helps address office space storage requirements and improves efficiency, while also helping to spread out the costs of scanning your documents.

 Choose a scanning provider who helps you meet both your immediate and long-term document imaging and conversion needs.